 An Initial Plagiarism Check is carried out for every manuscript submitted to the journals of The Grassroots Institute.

 As described above, our journals abide to the COPE’s Code of Conduct.
 Our all the journals follow the COPE Guidelines and Core Practices as prescribed by COPE.
 Such core practices pertain to the following 10 contexts:

-Comments are short Letters to the Editors from readers questioning either the reported results or the experimental methods used in a specific article.
-Usually, a reader will approach the Editorial Office or the Editor-in-Chief of a journal if he/she finds an article intriguing.
-In such circumstances, the Editorial Office may invite the reader to write a short and reasoned Comment on the article.
-After consideration and review by the Editors, the Comment may be published, in which case the Editorial Office will approach the authors of the article in question and invite them to prepare a Reply.
-If the reader’s Comments are substantiated, the authors or the Editorial Office may consequently publish a Correction or retract the paper entirely.
+In the situation of a complaint of reader against an article’s contents, a reader will approach the Editorial Office or the Editor-in-Chief of a journal.
+In such circumstances, the Editorial Office may invite the reader to write a short and reasoned Comment on that particular article.
+After consideration and review by the Editors, the Comment may be published.
+The Editorial Office may approach the author(s) of the article and invite to prepare a Reply.
+If the reader’s Comments are substantiated by the authors, the Editorial Office may consequently publish a Correction or Reply.